 Morbello (402 m a.s.l)

 Differently from the other villages in the area, which are positioned on a hill or built around a castle, the village of Morbello is divided into several localities: Morbello Piazza, Costa, Vallosi and a number of other small boroughs scattered over a vast territory among the hills and the woods, all of them of great botanical and geological interest.
-The local woods, rich in mushrooms and chestnuts, represent a genuine tourist attraction, while the ruins of the Castle in the main square are rich in charm.
-The amaretti (almond biscuits) and the torrone (nougat) are its local produce.
+The local woods, rich in mushrooms and chestnuts, represent a genuine tourist attraction, while the ruins of the Castle are found in the main square.
+Amaretti (almond biscuits) and torrone (nougat) are the most important local produce.

 For further information you can contact the Town Hall: 0144 768146